 Our Favorite Breakfast Spots for Pancake Season

-Pancakes are the thing for March.
-What’s better than enjoying a hotcake drizzled and dripping with real New Hampshire maple syrup at a local pancake house with its own maple syrup facility?
+What’s better than enjoying a from-scratch hotcake drizzled and dripping with real New Hampshire maple syrup?
+Nothing!
+(Unless, of course, there’s a local slice of bacon on the side.)

-Here’s a quick rundown of our must-try list of restaurants serving up the best pancakes and inhouse maple syrup.
+Here’s our list of favorite pancake houses and restaurants serving up the best pancakes and in-house maple syrup.

 Polly’s Pancake Parlor

 Open Thursday through Monday 7 a.m. to 2 p.m.
 Polly’s is closed on Monday and Tuesday.

 Did you know?
 Once a seasonal operation, Polly’s is now open year round and diners can call ahead to have their name added to the wait list.
 Polly’s also makes their pancakes from freshly milled and stone-ground flour in addition to their own maple syrup.

 Open 7 days a week, year round from 6:30 a.m. to 12 p.m.

 Heritage Farm Pancake House

 Open Friday and Saturday from 7:30 a.m. to 12:30 p.m. during maple season.